-The climate change situation is serious.
+The climate change situation is serious as average global atmospheric and sea-surface temperatures rise and extreme weather events increase, which threatens both livelihoods and wildlife.
 In the transport sector, the climate protection targets have not yet been achieved.
 On the contrary: carbon dioxide emissions have remained virtually unchanged in decades.
 To mitigate the consequences of climate change, much greater efforts are needed, and faster.
-The State’s target is to reduce transport-related CO2 emissions by 55 percent by 2030 compared with 1990 levels, and climate neutrality by 2040.
+The State’s target is to reduce transport-related CO2 emissions by 55 percent by 2030 compared with 1990 levels, and to reach climate neutrality by 2040.

-The transformation of the transport sector is a challenge.
-The Ministry of Transport is therefore supporting society, the municipalities and companies in the region.
-In this context, it is important to set out clearly who is responsible for implementing which climate protection measures.
-The Mobility and Climate Concept defines these responsibilities and the financial aspects and also sets out the timeline.
+The transformation of the transport sector is a significant challenge.
+The Ministry of Transport is therefore supporting the region’s citizens, the municipalities and companies in this transformative effort.
+In doing so, it is important to set out clearly who is responsible for implementing which climate protection measures.
+The Mobility and Climate Concept defines these responsibilities and the financial aspects of implementation as well as setting out the timeline for these.

 Objectives of the Mobility and Climate Concept

-The purpose of the Mobility and Climate Concept is to define measures to comply with the climate protection targets.
+The purpose of the Mobility and Climate Concept is to define measures which – once implemented – contribute towards reaching the climate protection targets.

 What the Concept intends to achieve:

-• Provision of diverse and climate-friendly mobility options for the public and companies.
+- Provision of diverse and climate-friendly mobility options for the public as well as for companies.

 Areas of activity of the Mobility and Climate Concept